I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 • Template names changed from aws-sharr-* to automated-security-response-*

-• Update in this order: Admin stack → Member Roles stack → Member stack
+• Update in order of Admin stack → Member Roles stack → Member stack

-• If using the Web UI, you need to set the ShouldDeployWebUI and AdminUserEmail parameters
+• If using Web UI, need to set ShouldDeployWebUI and AdminUserEmail parameters

-I hope this serves as a reference for those who use ASR and are considering an upgrade.
+I hope this helps those who are considering upgrading ASR.

 References